akshay196/project_documentation/chapter_3/embedded_ansible_using_awx.md

 #### Access AWX Bash

-Sometimes, we need to access bash for the containers like to check status of ansible job.
+Sometimes, it is need to access bash for the containers like to check status of ansible job.
 To access the bash of awx_task, run `docker exec -it <container id> /bin/bash` command.

 ```
 [root@localhost ~]# docker exec -it 88542be75c63 /bin/bash